myaut/dtrace-stap-book/book/kernel/sched.md

 ---
 __Class__ | __Priority range__ | __Description__
- - | 160-169 | Interrupt threads (they are not handled by scheduler explicitly)
+ - | 160-169 | Interrupt threads (they are not handled by scheduler explicitly).
-RT | 100-159 | _RealTime_ processes and threads
+RT | 100-159 | _RealTime_ processes and threads.
 SYS | 60-99 | _SYStem_ -- for kernel threads which always have precedence over user processes.
-Also, timeslices are allocated to them, they consume as much processor time as they can
+Also, timeslices are allocated to them, they consume as much processor time as they can.
 SYSDC | 0-99 | _SYStem Duty Cycles_ -- for CPU-bound kernel threads like ZFS pipeline (which involves encryption and compression).
 This class is implemented to prevent userspace starvation under heavy I/O load.
 TS and IA | 0-59 | _Time Sharing_ and _InterActive_ -- default classes for userspace processes.
 TS class has dynamic priorities: if thread had consumed entire timeslice, its priority is reduced to give room to other threads.
-IA is a modification of TS class which also adds small "boost" (usually, 10 priorities) for processes which have focused window (useful for graphics stations)
+IA is a modification of TS class which also adds small "boost" (usually, 10 priorities) for processes which have focused window (useful for graphics stations).
-FX | 0-59 | _FiXed_ -- unlike TS/IA, such processes never change their priorities unless it is done by user themself FSS | 0-59 | _Fair Share Scheduler_ -- allows to distribute processor time proportionally between groups of processes such as zones or projects
+FX | 0-59 | _FiXed_ -- unlike TS/IA, such processes never change their priorities unless it is done by user themself.
+FSS | 0-59 | _Fair Share Scheduler_ -- allows to distribute processor time proportionally between groups of processes such as zones or projects.
 ---

 Solaris dispatcher control structures are shown on the following picture:

 ![image:sol-sched](solaris/sched.png)

-Each processor has corresponding `cpu_t` structure, which includes two pointers to threads: `cpu_dispthread` -- a thread chosen by scheduler to be the next process after resume, and `cpu_thread` -- process whcih is currently is on CPU. `cpu_last_swtch` contains time of last context switch in lbolts (changed into high-resolution time in nanoseconds in Solaris 11).
+Each processor has corresponding `cpu_t` structure, which includes two pointers to threads: `cpu_dispthread` -- a thread chosen by scheduler to be the next process after resume, and `cpu_thread` -- process which is currently is on CPU. `cpu_last_swtch` contains time of last context switch in lbolts (changed into high-resolution time in nanoseconds in Solaris 11).
 Each `cpu_t` has dispatcher queue represented by `disp_t` structure and corresponding array of queue heads of type `dispq_t`.
 Each queue head has links to first and last thread in queue (`kthread_t` objects are linked through `t_link` pointer) and `dq_sruncnt` -- number of threads in this queue.

 `disp_t` refers queues through `disp_q` pointer which refers first queue with priority 0 and `disp_q_limit` which points one entry beyound array of dispatcher queues. `disp_qactmap` contains bitmap of queues that have active processes at the moment. `disp_npri` is the number of priorities serviced by this dispatcher object -- it should be 160. `disp_maxrunpri` contains maximum priority of a thread in this dispatcher object -- it will be top-most queue which has active processes and when thread will be switched, this queue will be checked first. `disp_max_unbound_pri` also contains maximum priority of a thread, but only for a thread that is not bound to a corresponding processor and thus may be considered a candidate for task-stealing by free CPUs.
 Finally, `disp_nrunnable` has total number of runnable threads which is serviced by this dispatcher object.